E1310/Data-Unifier-and-Management-Bot/README.md

 ✅ **Easy Data Mapping** – Assigns raw materials to specific attribute values with a user-friendly interface.

 ## Installation
-No installation is needed, its packaged to run on its own
+No installation is needed, its packaged to run on its own. go to dist/ and download the DUMB.exe file

 ### **Dependencies**
 Ensure you have the following installed: